-The beauty of our scenery often steals the scenes in major blockbuster films but that doesn’t stop the A-listers swapping Hollywood for Holywood as more movies and TV shows are made in Northern Ireland.
+The beauty of our scenery often steals the scenes in major blockbuster films, so it's no wonder that the A-listers are swapping Hollywood for Holywood as more movies and TV shows are filmed in Northern Ireland.

 It’s strange to say, but it’s becoming quite the norm to see superstars of the big screen taking a break from filming and enjoying the delights of Northern Ireland’s cities and beauty spots.